 Number 81 had been transferred to the main Dunedin city system and re-gauged to 4'8" - probably about 1923 - and converted to a rail grinder and breakdown car.
 It was last used in 1948 and scrapped in 1950.

 Note: Roslyn no 1 (later Dunedin 88) was scrapped in 1936 when the line was closed, and the body was obtained by the Otago Early Settlers Museum.
-It currently resides at Ferrymead awaiting restoration on the body work to be undertaken by the Heritage Tramways Trust for the Otago Early Settlers Museum. |
+The body has been restored during 2011/2012 by the Heritage Tramways Trust at Ferrymead for the Museum where it is to be put on display for the Museum re-opening on late 2012. |